xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Execute Scenarios/Use the Command-Line Runner.md

 ---
 title: "Use the Commande-Line Runner"
 sidebar: katalon_studio_docs_sidebar
-permalink: url: /katalon-recorder/docs/command-line-runner.html
+permalink: /katalon-recorder/docs/command-line-runner.html
-redirect_from:
 description:
 ---

-You can now execute tests in Katalon Recorder directly from the command line using the *Command-Line runner* (KR CLI)
+You can now execute tests in Katalon Recorder directly from the command line using the [*Command-Line runner*](https://www.npmjs.com/package/katalon-recorder-cli) (KR CLI)

 >Prerequisites:
 >